jeffbski/joi-browser/README.md

 See the [github releases for notes](https://github.com/jeffbski/joi-browser/releases).
 A few notable upgrades are:

+ - 13.0.1 - Updated to joi@13.0.1 and updated build tools (webpack@2.7.0, karma@2.0.5).
+Buffer is now included.
+Using ChromeHeadless for tests.

  - 10.0.5 - Joi split momentjs date format functionality into `joi-date-extensions`.
 The equivalent version for the browser is [joi-date-extensions-browser](https://github.com/jeffbski/joi-date-extensions-browser), but there are building issues.
 You can instead use [joi-full](https://github.com/jeffbski/joi-full) which includes the extension and is a universal/isomorphic package that will work in either Node.js or bundled with webpack/browserify.
 If you install `joi-full` you will need to also install its peer dependency `moment`.
 See [joi-full](https://github.com/jeffbski/joi-full) for all the details.

  - 7.1.0 - excludes `moment` from the `joi-browser` bundle, so it must be imported into your project from elsewhere.
 Bundle was renamed to `dist/joi-browser.js` and `dist/joi-browser.min.js`